9 Interesting Facts About Bamboo

 4. Bamboo Can Be Stronger Than Steel

 This plant has a tensile strength — the resistance against splitting or breaking under pressure — of a whopping 28,000 pounds per square inch (psi), making it one of the strongest available building materials.
 By comparison, steel measures 23,000 psi.
 Due to their strength, larger bamboo poles are used in construction to build frames, scaffolding, fencing, housing and more.
-It can even reinforce concrete as a renewable and cost-effective steel bar replacement.
+Bamboo can even reinforce concrete as a renewable and cost-effective steel bar replacement.

-5. Bamboo Is Healthy and Delicious
+5. Bamboo Is Healthy and Delicious for People and Pandas

-Not to be outdone by humans, pandas eat a tremendous amount of bamboo, as it’s basically their sole food source.
+Not to be outdone by humans, pandas eat a tremendous amount of bamboo, as it’s essentially their sole food source.
 An adult giant panda spends most of its day foraging to find and consume about 40 pounds of bamboo, using its powerful jaws and teeth to crunch the fibrous plant into consumable pieces.
 Because a panda digests its food more like a carnivore than an herbivore, the animal needs to consume a large quantity of bamboo to absorb the nutrients.

 6. Bamboo Protects Against Landslides and Earthquakes